dlemire60/using-word/UsingWord.md

 can use the keyboard shortcut Ctrl-F1 to toggle visibility of the ribbon.

-# Keyboard Accelerators & Shortcuts
+# Keyboard Accelerators and Shortcuts

 While most folks I’ve watched rely heavily on the mouse, I use the keyboard a lot.
 It’s probably more accurate to state that I use the